 Unfortunately, I didn’t take a photo of Sabina during her talk, so a picture of the football will have to do!

-So, after the successful talks, Ice Lolly carried on the fun with an ‘after party’, where several party type games were played.
+So, after the successful talks, Ice Lolly carried on the fun with a Blog at The Beach ‘after party’, where several party type games were played.

 Lorry Beach Balls

 The first one being a giant ball pool in the form of a very large Ice Lolly truck.
 The aim of this was to find a beach ball with either a gold or silver star to win prizes, with the gold star being a city break and the silver being a £100 footwear voucher.
-Unfortunately, due to health and safety, only one person could search for the winning beach ball at a time with a consent form having to be signed.
-You had to catch a beach ball to be selected, which I failed at!
+Unfortunately, due to health and safety, only one person could search for the winning beach ball at a time.
+You had to catch a beach ball to be in with a chance, which I failed at!
 The best bit about this was the dramatic heavy metal music being played from the neighbouring music studio, although I don’t think it helped some people win any prizes.

 Pass the suitcase